 Robert S. Boynton is the director of NYU's Literary Reportage concentration.
 He was graduated with honors in philosophy and religion from Haverford College, and received an MA in political science from Yale University.
 His book, The New New Journalism was published by Vintage Books in 2005, and he has written about culture and ideas for The New Yorker (where he has been a contributing editor) and Harper's (where he has been a senior editor).
 His byline has also appeared in The Atlantic Monthly, The New York Times Magazine, Lingua Franca, Bookforum, Columbia Journalism Review, The New Republic, The Nation, The Village Voice, Rolling Stone and many other publications.
+The Invitation Only Zone, his forthcoming book about North Korea's Japanese abduction project, will be published by Farrar, Straus & Giroux.
 For a selection of his work, go to robertboynton.com.
 Information about The New New Journalism can be found at newnewjournalism.com.

 Perri Klass, M.D. has been writing as a medical journalist dating back to her years as a student at Harvard Medical School in the 1980s, when she published a series of essays, reflections on medical training, in the Hers column of The New York Times.
 Since that time she has published her medical journalism in many newspapers and magazines, including The New York Times Science Section, The New York Times Magazine, the Washington Post, the Boston Globe, The New England Journal of Medicine, Esquire, Parenting, and Vogue.
 She has written regular columns about medicine for Discover Magazine, American Health, Massachusetts Medicine, and Diversion.
 Her essays about medicine and medical training have been collected in the books A Not Entirely Benign Procedure: Four Years as a Medical Student (1987), and Baby Doctor: A Pediatrician’s Training (1992).
 At NYU, Dr. Klass will be a professor both in Journalism and in Pediatrics.